-Defendant's position rests on Downey and Soule and similar decisions.
-It contends those cases establish an exception to traditional principles of contract law and require that the idea must be novel before it can constitute valid consideration for a contract.
+Defendant's position rests on Downey v.
+General Foods Corp., Soule v.
+Bon Ami Co. and similar decisions.
+It contends those cases establish

+Downey: 331 N.Y.2d 56 (1971) Soule: 201 App.
+Div.
+794 (1922) an exception to traditional principles of contract law and require that the idea must be novel before it can constitute valid consideration for a contract.